-A Guide to Learning Chinese Characters Used by Koreans (1994).
+Wright, S. (1994).
+A Guide to Learning Chinese Characters Used by Koreans.
 Seoul, Korea: Institute for Korean Studies for Foreign Students.

-Beginning Korean (1987).
+Wright, S. (1987).
+Beginning Korean.
 Ithaca, NY: American Community Cablevision.
 57 minutes.
 Native speakers, computer graphics.
-I was producer, director, screenwriter, production designer, DoP, Chyron operator, and film editor.
+Producer, director, screenwriter, production designer, DoP, Chyron operator, and film editor.

-Hangul Write (1987).
+Wright, S. (1987).
+Hangul Write.
 Boston, MA: Boston Computer Society.
 (The world's first standard-keyboard, Korean word-processing program for the Macintosh.)